openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/js-apis-graphics-drawing.md

 close(): void

-Draws a line segment from the current point to the start point of a path.
+Draws a line segment from the current point to the start point of this path.

 **System capability**: SystemCapability.Graphics.Drawing